Homemade Coconut Milk Yogurt

 - Thoroughly mix the inoculated batch back in with the remainder of the cooled coconut milk.

-- After 7–9 hours, remove from heat, stir to an even consistency and refrigerate for at least 6 hours.
+- After fermenting is done, remove from heat, stir to an even consistency and refrigerate for at least 6 hours.
 You must refrigerate for the gelatin, tapioca, pectin or agar agar to set.

 - If your yogurt separates after chilling, either stir it briskly with a spoon, or whip it with a stick blender for a light and fluffy treat.